percona/pmm-doc/docs/how-to/configure.md

 !!! alert alert-success "Tip"
     Click *Apply changes* after making changes in the *PMM Settings* page.

-Common to all sections are *Diagnostics*:
+### Diagnostics

+Common to all sections is *Diagnostics*.
 PMM can generate a set of diagnostics data which can be examined and/or shared with Percona Support in case of some issue to solve it faster.
 You can get collected logs from PMM Server by clicking *Download server diagnostics*.

 ### Metrics resolution